Vancouver History

 The Collectors

-If you think that museums are full of old fossils and boring exhibits, it’s time to get yourself down to All Together Now: Vancouver Collectors and their Worlds.
-I went on opening night this week when 20 collectors were hanging out with their obsessions and it’s one of the craziest nights I’ve had in a… Continue reading The Collectors
+If you think that museums are full of old fossils and boring exhibits, it’s time to get yourself down to the Vancouver Museum.
+I went on opening night this week when 20 collectors were hanging out with their obsessions and it’s one of the craziest nights I’ve had in a long time.
+There were collections… Continue reading The Collectors

 Read Full Article The Collectors